pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

     !!! note "Certificates"
         This example uses self-signed certificates that will have to be accepted in your browser or added to your keystore.

-    While the local port does not have to match the service port, it is recommended for simplicity.
-If you use a different local port, adjust the URLs below accordingly.

     With the ingresses in place, you can access the products at these URLs: